tytydraco/yessleep/out/I_work_the_night_shift_at_a_gas_station_15_miles_from_the_nearest_town_But_people_keep_asking_me_about_the_town_just_down_the_road.md

 If it’s real, why can’t I (or anyone else it seems) find the turnoff.
 And if as I suspected this is a prank, what’s the punchline?
 Does anyone have any idea what I’m dealing with?
 It’s starting to drive me crazy and I know, this being the internet people will mock me.
 Good, if there is a simple logical explanation for this that will make me feel stupid with how plain it was I’ll be happy.
 That’s what I want, a nice-little-tied-up-with-a-bow-answer that makes me feel like an absolute idiot.

-UPDATE: I found the turnoff…
+UPDATE: I found the turnoff https://www.reddit.com/r/nosleep/s/rPElQhLrp4 and here’s what I found.